b0sc/logicSim/README.md

 # Contributing

 Contributions are welcome.
-Please create an issue or pull request.
+Please create an [issue](.github/ISSUE_TEMPLATE/custom.md) or [pull request](./docs/pull_request_template.md) with their templates.
 View the [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.

+> You can open valid issues as you like following the issue template.
+PRs are welcome for issues only.
+Do not open PRs without issues.

 # Code of Conduct